rogercerpa/ProjectCreator/docs/WEBSOCKET-USER-GUIDE.md

 ### What Data is Shared?

-The WebSocket server only transmits:
+The WebSocket server only transmits **notifications and presence information**:
 - User presence (who's online)
 - Project assignment notifications
 - Workload update alerts
-- Status changes
+- Status change notifications

 **The server does NOT store:**
 - ❌ Project details
 - ❌ Confidential information
 - ❌ Your personal data
 - ❌ Any sensitive information
+- ❌ Workload data (this is managed via Excel/MS Lists)

-The server is just a **message relay** - it passes messages between team members in real-time.
+The server is just a **message relay** - it passes notification messages between team members in real-time.
+All actual workload data is managed through the MS 365 Excel/MS Lists integration.

 ---